armory/docs-cdaas/content/en/deployment/monitor-deployment.md

 ---
-title: How to Monitor Deployments
+title: Monitor Deployments in the UI
 linkTitle: Monitor Deployments
+weight: 10
 description: >
   Monitor the status of your deployments and approve or rollback deployments.
-categories: ["Guides"]
+categories: ["Deployment"]
-tags: ["Deployment", "Monitor"]
+tags: ["Monitor"]
 ---